 Ulster A scored 208 points, with an average of 26 per match.
 The points came from 29 tries, 21 conversions ( 72.4% conversion rate) and 7 penalties.

 Bruce Houston was the leading scorer with 63 points, the ever present out half doing a good job with the kicking duties.

 There were three players tied on 5 tries each with David McCann, Peter Cooper and Ross Adair accounting for just over half of Ulster’s try total.

 The Front Row Union Ulster Player of the Tournament.

-I particularly enjoyed the performances from Peter Cooper and Ross Adair throughout the competition along with Conor Rankin’s early run outs.
+I particularly enjoyed the performances from Cooper and Adair throughout the competition along with Rankin’s early run outs.